 Ultimately, our analysis found that eight factors had statistically significant associations with the probability of being sentenced to prison for offenders convicted of a Class D felony and located in a straddle cell.
 In the presence of significant differences in sentencing outcomes for these offenders, we conclude that there are sentencing disparities across these factors:

-Circuit Court where sentence is imposed • Attorney Status (Retained vs. Appointed) • Type of Crime (Crime Group 2) Employment Status Conviction Method (Found Guilty at Trial vs. Pleading Guilty) • Age • Gender Offender's History of Alcohol Abuse
+- Circuit Court where sentence is imposed

+- Type of Crime (Crime Group)

+- Conviction Method (Found Guilty at Trial vs. Pleading Guilty)

+- Gender